 I worry about the plight of my children,

 I silence its voice by claiming, “Charity begins at home”.

-You are dying to live in peace,
+You might be dying to live in peace,

-but I seem to offer my love,
+but I can offer my love,

 Only just as much as I have for the stranger on the street.

 When you call on me, I might act like I’ve never fought for your cause.

 I am one and all thousands of you,